 Incapacitation is a philosophy of

-a subset of specific deterrence.
-Incapacitation aims
+considered to be a subset of specific deterrence.

-but rather by taking away the ability to commit such acts.
+ideal but rather by taking away the ability to commit such acts.
 General deterrence theory focuses on reducing the

 probability of deviance in the general population.